Transmission of coherent information at the onset of interactions: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We considered the setup where a system $A$ is initially entangled with and purified by an ancilla $\tilde{A}$.
+In this work, we have considered a setup where a system $A$ is initially entangled with and purified by an ancilla $\tilde{A}$.
 System $A$ then starts to interact with a system $B$ and may, therefore, become entangled with $B$.
 Through the interaction, $A$ may lose some of its quantum correlations with $\tilde{A}$ and $B$ may acquire quantum correlations with $\tilde{A}$.
-We called the maps of reduced density matrices, from $A$ to $A'$ and from $A$ to $B'$ (primes denoting a later time) the direct and the complementary channel respectively.
+We identified the maps of reduced density matrices, from $A$ to $A'$ and from $A$ to $B'$ (primes denoting a later time) the direct and the complementary channel respectively.

+Because the quantum capacity of a quantum channel is defined by optimization of the coherent information over input states and parallel channel uses, we have calculated the leading order change in coherent information of each channel.
+This, in turn, poses a lower bound on the quantum channel capacity.

 In quantum technologies, depending on the application, it can be desirable to maximize the direct channel, in order to protect existing quantum correlations from leakage to an environment $B$.
 Conversely, it may be desirable to maximize the complementary channel for purposes of quantum communication from $A$ to $B$.

-The quantum capacity of quantum channels can be defined by optimization of the coherent information over input states and parallel channel uses.
-Each calculated coherent information therefore poses a lower bound on the quantum channel capacity.
-We recall that while the coherent information does not possess a simple interpretation in terms of entanglement transmission since it is not an entanglement monotone, positivity of the coherent information does imply the presence of quantum correlations.

-We asked what determines the leading order time evolution of the coherent information of the direct and complementary channels as they arise at the onset of the interaction of $A$ with $B$.
-Since the coherent information of the complementary channel starts out negative, a perturbative analysis cannot reach the case where its sign flips and quantum correlations between $\tilde{A}$ and $B$ are implied, which necessarily requires a finite amount of time.
-A perturbatively predicted rise or drop of the coherent information of the direct channel is, however, directly meaningful, as it starts positive.
+It is therefore of interest to determine the factors which govern the leading order change in coherent information at the onset of a quantum channel, so that quantum systems may be initialised in a configuration most favourable to the application.

-We found that the free Hamiltonians do not contribute to the leading, second, order change in the coherent information.
-This, curiously, also means that resonance phenomena, which require free Hamiltonians, do not contribute to leading order, a phenomenon that will be interesting to investigate further.
+To calculate the leading order behaviour of the coherent information, we first showed that the free Hamiltonians do not contribute to leading (second) order.
+This dramatically simplifies the calculations, as the interaction Hamiltonian may be considered alone.
+Moreover, this has the important implication that resonance phenomena, which require free Hamiltonians, do not contribute to leading order.
+This is of particular significance in systems which make use of the light-matter interaction, in which resonance phenomena are commonly encountered.
+The significance of this finding will be investigated further in future work.